-The 1949 Geneva Conventions and their additional protocols provide protection for victims of international and non-international armed conflicts, and set minimum standards of humane treatment.
-In the context of human rights violations by the OPM, these standards are particularly relevant, especially when these acts occur in the context of armed conflict.
-The Conventions require all parties to the conflict to treat prisoners of war and civilians with humanity and prohibit acts such as torture, cruel treatment, and forced displacement.
+The 1949 Geneva Conventions and their additional protocols provide protection for victims of international and non-international armed conflicts and set minimum standards for humane treatment.
+In the context of human rights violations by the OPM, these standards are particularly relevant, especially when such acts occur in the context of armed conflict.
+The Conventions require all parties to the conflict to treat prisoners of war and civilians humanely and prohibit acts such as torture, cruel treatment, and forced displacement.

-In implementing the provisions of the Geneva Conventions, Indonesia must ensure that any violations by the OPM of these standards of humane treatment are thoroughly investigated and fairly prosecuted.
-This includes protecting the rights of victims and ensuring that they receive adequate reparations.
-Implementation of these international standards is also important to demonstrate Indonesia's commitment to international humanitarian law and to enhance the legitimacy of the law enforcement process in the eyes of the international community.
+In implementing the provisions of the Geneva Conventions, Indonesia must ensure that any violations by the OPM of these humane treatment standards are thoroughly investigated and fairly prosecuted.
+This includes protecting victims' rights and ensuring that they receive adequate reparations.
+The implementation of these international standards is also important to demonstrate Indonesia's commitment to international humanitarian law and to enhance the legitimacy of the law enforcement process in the eyes of the international community.